DE Lottery Logo

 • You can sign up to receive Winning Numbers via e-mail — weekly or daily, it's your choice.

-• Call the Player Information Line at 1-800-338-6200 in Delaware or 302-736-1436 outside of Delaware.
+• Call the Player Information Line at 1-800-338-6200.

 • You can also verify numbers at Lottery terminals, and many Retailers post winning numbers in their stores.